tari-project/tari-launchpad/libs/README.md

 ###### With the state

-With the state to start a specific container we shold mark is as started in the configuration.
+With the state to start a specific container we should mark is as started in the configuration.

 We could send `UpdateConfig` action and set a flag represented activity